shkoliar/docker-ngrok/README.md

 DEBUG|true| |Optional, write logs to stdout.
 PARAMS|*| |Pass all ngrok parameters by one string.
 When specified, any other env variables are skipped.

-For more information about ngrok parameters, please refer to <a href="https://ngrok.com/docs" target="_blank" rel="noopener">ngrok documentation</a>.
+For more information about ngrok parameters, please refer to [ngrok documentation](https://ngrok.com/docs).

 ## License